Predicting Human Perceptions of Robot Performance During Navigation Tasks: Problem Statement Research Questions

-\item \textit{Can machine learning methods predict impressions of robot performance as well as humans?} Ultimately, we are interested in bringing us forward to a future where machine learning models facilitate evaluating robot performance at scale, without having to necessarily ask users all the time for explicit feedback.
-Thus, we evaluate various machine learning models to approximate the function $f$, as defined in the prior question.
+\item \textbf{\textit{Can machine learning methods predict \thrirevision{perceptions} of robot performance as well as humans?}} Ultimately, we are interested in bringing us forward to a future where machine learning models facilitate evaluating robot performance at scale, without having to necessarily ask users all the time for explicit feedback (as in the Deployment Step of Fig.~\ref{fig:flowchart}b).
+Thus, we evaluate various machine learning models to approximate the function $f$, as defined for the prior question.

-\item \textit{How well can machine learning models generalize to unseen users?} In future robot deployments, a robot may interact with completely new users.
-Thus, we conduct a more detailed analysis of the performance of various machine learning models in predicting impressions of robot performance according to users for whom the model had no data at training time. \end{enumerate}
+\item \textbf{\textit{How well can machine learning models generalize to unseen users?}} In future robot deployments, a robot may interact with completely new users.
+Thus, we analyze the performance of various machine learning models in predicting \thrirevision{perceptions} of robot performance according to users for whom the model had no data at training time. \end{enumerate}

+\track{We study the above questions using data from SEAN-VR \cite{zhang2023sean}, as described in the next two sections.
+Later, in Sec. \ref{sec:rw-demo}, we leverage our findings in VR to create a real-world demonstration through which we investigate predicting human \thrirevision{perceptions} of robot performance in two university environments.}